verdaccio/monorepo/plugins/aws-s3-storage/README.md

     accessKeyId: your-access-key-id # optional, aws accessKeyId for private S3 bucket
     secretAccessKey: your-secret-access-key # optional, aws secretAccessKey for private S3 bucket
 ```

+With this configuration, you can remove `./storage` path as its not in use anymore

 The configured values can either be the actual value or the name of an environment variable that contains the value for the following options: